Cardiac Foreign Body - Causes, Symptoms, Diagnosis and Treatment

 • Aspiration of foreign bodies.

 There are multiple ways foreign bodies can reach the heart directly or indirectly.
 A foreign body can be swallowed or ingested and may reach the heart through various routes within one's blood vessels.
 Additionally, a foreign body may be used for some purpose in another part of the body but, due to mishandling and carelessness, may move inside the body and lodge within the heart.
-These are the reasons why there are not any strong determiners of foreign bodies reaching the heart.
+These are the reasons why there are no strong determiners of foreign bodies reaching the heart.

 Can a Foreign Body in the Heart Be Diagnosed?